platformsh/platformsh-docs/sites/platform/src/languages/elixir.md

 {{% guides/config-reader-info lang="elixir" %}}

-If you are building a Phoenix app for example, it would suffice to add a database to `.platform/services.yaml` and a relationship in `.platform.app.yaml`.
+If you are building a Phoenix app for example, it would suffice to add a database to `{{< vendor/configfile "services" >}}` and a relationship in `.platform.app.yaml`.
 Put the lib in your `deps` and, assuming you renamed the `prod.secret.exs` to `releases.exs` per the [Phoenix guide](https://hexdocs.pm/phoenix/releases.html), change:

 ```elixir
 System.get_env("DATABASE_URL")